VSI Archive Backup System for OpenVMS Installation Guide

 %CDU-F-INTNODESPACE, Internal error: node space exhausted

-Adding any new qualifier to the MDMS command is possible only if the table space is increased, the recommended table space is 2048 KB.
+Adding any new qualifier to the MDMS command is possible only if the table space is increased (the recommended table space is 2048 KB).
+Increase the table space to the suggested value with the following command:

 $ DEFINE CDU$TABLE_SPACE 2048